 Transient sterility is a key indicator of successful mutagenesis.
 In this study, despite a statistically significant decrease in fertility in the ENU group compared to the control groups, transient sterility was not observed, as the mean fertility count remained at 70% (Table 1.0).
 Thus, fractionated doses of 300 mg ENU/kg body weight did not induce mutagenesis in male Japanese quail, unlike in chickens, mice, and zebrafish (Nolan et al.,1998; Wang et al., 2014; Chen et al., 2016; McAlpine et al., 2019; Aliyu et al., 2020; Balkrishna et al., 2021; Imai et al., 2021; Adesina et al., 2024; Abdulrahman et al., 2025).
 In chicken cocks (Yoruba Ecotype Nigeria Local Chickens), Adesina et al. (2024) reported that 300 mg ENU/kg body weight administered as described in this study induced transient sterility that lasted for 42 days.
 Similarly, studies in mice, such as those by Chen et al. (2016) and McAlpine et al. (2019), have shown that administering 300 mg ENU/kg body weight in weekly intervals of 100 mg allows for adequate survival and sterility while maximising the mutagenic effectiveness of ENU.
 This is because spermatogonia stem cells accumulate mutations from repeated doses over an extended period.

 Furthermore, the examination of semen parameters one week after ENU administration showed no significant difference between the ENU-treated males and the control groups (SSC and NSC).
 The median semen volume was consistently 20 µl both before and after treatment, which falls within the normal range of 5 µl to 40 µl for Japanese quail (Chelmonska et al., 2008; Thélie et al., 2019).
-Although the difference in median semen volume between the ENU (20 µl) and NSC (30 µl) groups after treatment was close to being significant, the variance could not be attributed to 300 mg ENU/kg treatment, as Thélie et al. (2019) also reported a varied semen volume of 5 µl to 80 µl, similarly, Chelmonska et al. (2008) published a variation of 20 to 35 µl, and Chelmonska et al. (2007) recounted a variation of 15 to 26 µl.
+Although the difference in median semen volume between the ENU (20 µl) and NSC (30 µl) groups after treatment was close to being significant, the variance could not be attributed to 300 mg ENU/kg treatment, as Thélie et al. (2019) also reported a varied semen volume of 5 µl to 80 µl, similarly, Chelmonska et al. (2008) published a variation of 20 to 35 µl, and Chelmonska et al., (2007) recounted a variation of 15 to 26 µl.

 Similarly, there was no significant effect of 300 mg ENU/kg on the median sperm concentration (80 x 107) of the cocks, which also falls within the range of 5.92 - 8.12 x 108 reported by Chelmonska et al. (2008).
 In addition, the median score of live sperm cells that were morphologically normal for the ENU group was 60%; although this is lower than 70% - 95% reported by Chelmonska et al. (2008), it was not significantly different from that of the control groups (p = 0.12 for ENU x SSC and p = 0.49 for ENU x NSC).
 Likewise, the median score of live sperm cells that were motile for the ENU group was 60%, and it was also not significantly different from that of the control groups (p = 0.06 for ENU x SSC and p = 0.42 for ENU x NSC).
 The median score of 10% for dead cells in the ENU group followed the same trend of not being significantly different from the control groups, which puts it within the range of 83% - 99.3% live spermatozoa described in Chelmonska et al.’s (2008) study.